-In one of my dream log books I created a running list of common repeating dream themes and symbols in the front and back inner flaps and then thought about what they could mean to me and why I kept dreaming about these things.
-So far there are at least 18 of them, though I’m sure there are a few more I’ve forgotten about.
+In one of my dream log books I created a running list of common repeating dream themes and symbols in the front and back inner flaps, then pondered what they could mean to me and why I kept dreaming about these things.
 For instance, the most notorious repeating dream theme/situation for me is the location of “my old house in Connecticut,” including the yard, surrounding woods, and the street we lived on in our neighborhood.
 It was the house where my family lived for nine years before my parents divorced and my mom moved my brother and I to SoCal.
-But I’ve had probably hundreds and hundreds of dreams over the years that have taken place there, in every room of the house, in every nook of the yard, the woods and even the entire street.
-I’m now 38, haven’t lived there since 1991, so it’s to the point of utter ridiculousness by this point.
-While we lived in that house (from ages 7-16) I simultaneously was experiencing the most negative experiences of my life, both in and out of the house, things that permanently altered who I am as a person, which is why I imagine my subconscious has used it as the “go-to default setting” for so many of my dreams over the years.
+But I’ve had probably hundreds and hundreds of dreams over the years that have taken place there, in every room of the house, in every nook of the yard, the woods and even the entire street, the bus stop and riding the school bus.
+At the time of rewriting this in 2013 I’m now 38, haven’t lived there since 1991, so it’s to the point of utter ridiculousness by this point.
+While we lived in that house (from ages 7-16) I simultaneously was experiencing the most negative experiences of my life, both in the house (centering on my abusive, mentally ill “mother”) as well as out of the house, things that permanently altered who I am as a person, which is why I imagine my subconscious has used it as the “go-to default setting” for so many of my dreams over the years.
 Prior to Connecticut we lived in Massachusetts for seven years, which was full of lots of positive memories for me.
 But interestingly I’ve had very few dreams that ever take place there.
 And since living in Connecticut I’ve lived all over, rented rooms with other roommates, even lived in in hotels/motels, had my own apartments, you name it, in southern California, Oregon, Florida and Virginia, and created lots of positive memories and experiences for myself in those places….and very rarely are any of those places ever the scene of any of my dreams.
 And if they ever are I’m always like, “Wow!
-How novel…” I even took a trip up to Connecticut back in 2007 and paid a visit to our old town, and neighborhood, and the house where we lived, in a last ditch effort to make peace with the place and including putting an end to these dreams.
-And they did stop for a few months after I returned home…but then started up again, and have yet to stop.
-We’ve been living in our current apartment now for four months….don’t think I’ve had one dream that takes place here.
-However since moving here I’ve continued to have dreams that take place “in my old house in Connecticut.”
+How novel…” I even took a trip up to Connecticut back in 2007 and paid a visit to our old town, and neighborhood/street and the house where we lived, in a last ditch effort to make peace with the place……..and especially to try to put an end to these dreams.
+As weird of a goal as that may sound, but the situation was out of control and drastic measures needed to be taken.
+And the dreams did stop for a few months after I returned home…but then started up again and have continued for years afterwards.
+As of this rewrite we’ve been living in our current apartment now for months….and I don’t think I’ve had one dream that takes place here.
+However since moving here I’ve continued to have dreams that take place “in my good ol’ house in Connecticut.” :/ boooo!
 So this shows the link between negative memories/associations, aka, “scars” in our subconscious and the impact it has on our dreams in terms of repeating themes and symbolisms.

 Another good example worth citing relating to this would be the way that a girl I used to know in school back in Connecticut used to appear here and there in my dreams, years and years later as an adult, when I’d since lived in four other states!
 She was somebody I had known since 7th grade and became friends with by 8th grade.
 But as it goes in “Girl World” we weren’t friends anymore by the beginning of 10th grade.
 I had a falling out with another girl that she and I both hung out with, a bit inexplicable as well, and she just sort of sided with her and I lost both of them as friends.
 Then on the last day of school in 10th grade I saw that she had written a not so nice comment about me in another girl’s yearbook even though I stayed away from her and we hadn’t talked all year.
 I knew we were moving to SoCal that summer and I would never see her again, so screw her and screw that town and everybody in it.
 So when school was over on that final day and I was out front about to leave I saw her standing there on the front steps, and I called over to her, telling her that I’d seen her comment in so-and-so’s yearbook.
 Then in typical hot headed immature Scorpio fashion, I proceeded to insult her in a not so nice way that really cut to the core.
 I saw the expression on her face change as my insult hit her.
 Then my ride was there, and I turned and got in the car and that was that.
 It was the last time I ever saw her in life, and those were the last words I ever spoke to her.
 And years later, there she was in my dreams from time to time, many times along with the other girl she’d sided with in real life.
 They were often just…there.
 Harmless and innocuous, but still, they were there and I didn’t know why.
 I eventually got tired of having her appear in my dreams, I mean, I’m an adult, this is stupid.
 So one day I sat there pondering on it all and realized that obviously on a deep down level I always felt bad for the way things had gone between us.
 I never wanted to not be friends with her, I don’t know what happened, and us ending in that nasty way was just not how I ever wanted things to go.
 My mean and cutting insult was based on hurt and frustration, not true maliciousness, since her mean comment about me in the yearbook kind of came from out in left field.
 And despite who started it or who was more in the wrong I still obviously felt bad about it all these years later.
 It was an unresolved negative situation.
 So I set about to do this meditation thing where I revisited her and the situation from my current adult perspective, putting out apologies and good vibes towards her wherever she is in the world, feeling that no matter what she did or said she still didn’t deserve what I said, she really was a good kid, and I should have been better than that, and I did truly feel sorry about the whole thing.
 So I did that for a good 10 minutes or so, and wouldn’t you know it………that put the entire thing to rest.
 Several years later to this day, as I write this in 2013, she’s never appeared in another dream again.
 So that also proves that emotional scars of unresolved issues are many times the root of repeating dream symbolisms, themes and people.